Boost Attendance with Facebook

 Event organizers need to make sure they add valid and up-to-date information regarding the event to their page to boost attendance with Facebook.

 Additionally, choosing your event category is also important for your Facebook event marketing campaign.
-You can choose from popular categories such as conference, festival, meet-up, or concert.
+You can choose from popular categories such as conferences, festivals, meet-ups, or concerts.

 Once you’re done creating and setting up your Facebook events page, you can give out bits of information to event attendees about your event by sending notifications.